skhabiri/skhabiri.github.io/_posts/2021-02-12-Regularization in Artificial Neural Networks.md

 1875/1875 [==============================] - 15s 8ms/step - loss: 0.5689 - accuracy: 0.8459 - val_loss: 0.6612 - val_accuracy: 0.8096
 <tensorflow.python.keras.callbacks.History at 0x7f9cfc6b03c8>

-`Weight decay + stop loss` lowers the validation accuracy compared to having only the `stop loss`, as it puts more restriction on training the model from the onset.
-However, this can generalize the model by lowering the sensitivity of the model to any particular weight and consequently future unseen test data.

 <img src="../assets/img/post10/post10_decay.png" >

+`Weight decay + stop loss` lowers the overall accuracy compared to having only the `stop loss`, as it puts more restriction on training the model from the onset.
+However, the model is more generalized and validation accuracy is the same level as the training accuracy.
+This is achieved by lowering the sensitivity of the model to any particular weight and consequently future unseen test data.